helsingborg-stad/algolia-index/README.md

 ## WP CLI

-- wp algolia-index bulk: Index all pages/posts on site.
+- wp algolia-index build: Index all pages/posts on site.
-- wp algolia-index clear: Clear index.
+- wp algolia-index rebuild: Clear index.
+And run new build. *

+* This action is not fully compatible with multiple sites in one shared index!
+Sites that share the same index will be cleared but not reindexed.